 - Implement and Optimize

-- By following these best practices you will enable your organization to get ahead in either an up or downward economy.
+- By following these best practices you will enable your organization to get ahead in either an upward or downward economy.